Philosophical Approach

 We stand for engaging with different people, views, and backgrounds related to immigration.
 We deliberately make connections among activists, organizers, think-tanks, artists, cultural strategists, service-providers, government, and beyondfrom centrist to very liberal— to broaden our perspectives and sharpen our thinking and strategies.

 We stand for centering the voices of immigrants, in particular those who are less visible.
-This includes those who are undocumented, Black, Asian, female, LGBTQ+, and youth.
-We also acknowledge that there are immigrants whose voices are silenced, such as asylum-seekers in detention, or those whose cases have been rejected and are stuck in limbo.
+We also acknowledge that there are immigrants whose voices aren’t heard.

 We believe in encouraging healthy, respectful, and productive dialogue.
 We listen to the voices of people who may have concerns about immigration, or anxieties about changes in our communities, so that we can jointly build solutions that work for the whole of society.